cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 <HighlightBox type="tip">

-If you are feeling unsure about creating new data structures with Starport, take another look at the previous sections of the exercise.
+If you are feeling unsure about creating new data structures with Starport, take another look at the [previous sections](./03-starport-04-create-message.md) of the exercise.

 </HighlightBox>

-To give the new v2 information a fitting data structure you need:
+To give the new v2 information a data structure fit for purpose, you need:

-1. A set of stats per player: it makes sense to save one `struct` for each player and map it by address.
-Recall that a game is stored at `StoredGame-value-123`.
-Starport is going to use a new prefix for players similar to the `StoredGame-value-` prefix:
+1. A set of **stats per player**: it makes sense to save one `struct` for each player and map it by address.
+Recall that a game is stored at `StoredGame-value-123`, where `StoredGame-value-` is a constant prefix.
+In a similar fashion, Starport is going to create a new constant to use as the prefix for players:

     ```sh
     $ starport scaffold map playerInfo wonCount:uint lostCount:uint forfeitedCount:uint --module checkers --no-message